Laravel-Backpack/docs/4.0/installation.md

 <a name="requirements"></a>
 ## Requirements

-If you can run Laravel 6.0, you can install Backpack.
+If you can run Laravel 5.8, Laravel 6 or Laravel 7, you can install Backpack.
 Backpack does _not_ have additional requirements.
 For the following process, we assume:

-- you have a working installation of [Laravel 6.0](https://laravel.com/docs/6.0#installing-laravel) (an existing project is fine, you don't need a *fresh* Laravel install);
+- you have a [working installation of Laravel](https://laravel.com/docs/7.0#installing-laravel) (an existing project is fine, you don't need a *fresh* Laravel install);

 - you have put your database and email credentials in your .ENV file;